 Intelligence Specialist at Southern Command Charged with Accepting Bribes and Helping Steal Purported Drug Proceeds

-Wifredo A. Ferrer, United States Attorney for the Southern District of Florida, and Michael Steinbach, Special Agent in Charge, Federal Bureau of Investigation, announce the filing of a criminal complaint charging defendant Jose Emmanuel Torres, 37, of Cooper City, with federal bribery, in violation of 18 U.S.C. §201(b)(2)(A) and (B); exceeding authorized access to a government computer, in violation of 18 U.S.C. §1030(a)(2)(B) and (c)(2)(B)(i) and (ii) and 18 U.S.C. §2; and, extortion under color of official right, in violation of 18 U.S.C. §1951.
+Wifredo A. Ferrer, United States Attorney for the Southern District of Florida, and George L. Piro, Special Agent in Charge, Federal Bureau of Investigation (FBI), Miami Field Office, announce the filing of a two-count information charging Jose Emmanuel Torres, 37, of Cooper City, in count one, with federal bribery, in violation of 18 U.S.C. §§201(b)(2)(A) and (B); and, in count two, with exceeding authorized access to a government computer, in violation of 18 U.S.C. §§1030(a)(2)(B) and (c)(2)(B)(i) and (ii) and 18 U.S.C. §2.

-According to the criminal complaint, Torres is currently assigned as an Intelligence Specialist to the United States Marine Corps Forces, South, under the United States Southern Command.
-From approximately January 2012 through December 13, 2013, Torres was assigned to the Department of Defense, Defense Intelligence Agency (DIA).
-As part of his official duties with the DIA, Torres worked with agents from Department of Homeland Security-Immigration and Customs Enforcement and the Drug Enforcement Administration (DEA) collecting intelligence regarding persons who were allegedly involved in terrorism and drug trafficking.
-During the course of his duties with DIA, Torres had interviewed an individual who was attempting to gain legal residence status in the United States and had provided Torres and other agents of the United States with information regarding persons involved in drug trafficking and terrorism.
-The individual had been periodically arrested on immigration violations.
-In August 2013, Torres told the individual that he had used his influence to have the individual arrested on immigration charges.
-In or about September 2013, Torres complained to the individual that he was having financial problems and that he was not making enough money as a United States Marine.
-Torres asked the individual for $10,000.
-The individual understood that, if he did not give Torres the money, Torres could use his influence to have the individual arrested again.
-The individual then reported this matter to law enforcement and the FBI began recording text messages, telephone, and Skype calls between Torres and the cooperating individual (the CI).
+According to the information, from approximately January 2012 through December 13, 2013, Torres was assigned to the Department of Defense, Defense Intelligence Agency (DIA).
+As part of his official duties with the DIA, Torres worked with agents from Department of Homeland Security, Immigration and Customs Enforcement, and the Drug Enforcement Agency (DEA) collecting intelligence regarding persons who were allegedly involved in terrorism and drug trafficking.
+During the course of his duties with DIA, Torres interviewed a cooperating individual (CI) who was attempting to gain legal residence status in the United States and had provided Torres and other agents of the United States with information regarding persons involved in drug trafficking and terrorism.
+Torres told the CI that he had used his influence to have the CI arrested on immigration charges.
+In or about September 2013, Torres asked the CI for $10,000.
+The CI understood that, if he did not give Torres the money, Torres could use his influence to have the CI arrested again.
 Torres continued to ask for the $10,000 and promised that the CI would not go back to jail even if he [Torres] had to put his “neck on the line.”
-In November 2013, the CI, under the supervision of law enforcement agents, paid Torres $6,000 in order for Torres to use his influence to assist the CI with the CI’s immigration proceedings.
+In November 2013 the CI paid Torres $6,000 in order for Torres to use his influence to assist the CI with the CI’s immigration proceedings.

 Mr. Ferrer commended the investigative efforts of the FBI.
 Mr. Ferrer would also like to thank the Drug Enforcement Administration and the United States Secret Service for their assistance.
 The case is being prosecuted by Assistant U.S. Attorney Jeffrey N. Kaplan.

-A complaint is only an accusation, and a defendant is presumed innocent until proven guilty.
+An information is only an accusation and a defendant is presumed innocent until proven guilty.